-A system is in place to monitor compliance and implementation of the policy and ethics in general business practices.
+Criterion (new) Guidance 1.3 A system is in place to monitor compliance and implementation of the policy and ethics in general business practices.
+The unit of certification has a documented procedure outlining the ethical conduct policy implemented in all business operations and transactions, such as recruitment and contracts.
+See indicator 2.1.2.
 All levels of the operations will include contractors (e.g. those involved in security).

-The policy should include as a minimum:

-- A respect for fair conduct of business - A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources - A proper disclosure of information in accordance with applicable regulations and accepted industry practices.
-The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.
+The policy should include as a minimum: A respect for fair conduct of business A prohibition of all forms of corruption, bribery and fraudulent use of funds and resources A proper disclosure of information in accordance with applicable regulations and accepted industry practices The policy should be set within the framework of the UN Convention Against Corruption, in particular Article 12.
 The policy should cover elements such as: bribery; facilitation payments; guidance and procedure for gifts and hospitality; disclosure of political contributions; guidelines for charitable donations and sponsorships; respect for fair conduct of business; proper disclosure of information in accordance with applicable regulations and accepted industry practices; compliance with existing anti-corruption legislation.
 Commitment to company ethical policies is incorporated in all service contracts.
 There are due diligence procedures in place for the selection and contracting of recruitment agencies and labour intermediaries or suppliers.
 Unethical conduct includes: charging fees to workers, recovering cost of recruitment and transportation against workers' wages, receiving gifts and commissions from labour intermediaries or suppliers.
 In 1.2.1 The ethical conduct of third parties is related to indicator 2.1.2.
 If necessary, the certification unit can relate to criteria 4.2 for complaints and claims.